Ryan Fernandez: St. Louis Cardinals

 On December 6, 2023, the St. Louis Cardinals selected Fernandez from the Red Sox in the Rule 5 draft.
 He made the Cardinals' Opening Day roster as part of the team's bullpen.
 He made his debut on April 3, 2024, in a game against the San Diego Padres.
 Fernandez pitched the entirety of the 8th inning, allowing a hit and a walk and striking out three batters.
+Fernandez had a 3.51 ERA in 66 2/3 innings pitched for the Cardinals in the 2024 season.

+Fernandez began the 2025 season with a 11.43 ERA in his first 8 2/3 innings, and was optioned to the Triple-A Memphis Redbirds.
+He was promoted back to the major leagues on August 1.

+Fernandez was again optioned to Memphis to begin the 2026 season.